adamfisher/Xamarin.Forms.VideoPlayer/GettingStarted.md

 ### 1. Initialization

-When adding a video player to a Xamarin.Forms application, **Octane.Xam.VideoPlayer** is a a separate component package that you should add to every project in the solution using the Component Store Manager (see [Walkthrough: Including a Component in Your Project](https://developer.xamarin.com/guides/cross-platform/application_fundamentals/components_walkthrough)).
+When adding a video player to a Xamarin.Forms application, **Octane.Xam.VideoPlayer** is a a separate NuGet package that you should add to every project in the solution using the NuGet Package Manager (see [Walkthrough: Include a NuGet package in your project](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019)).

-After installing the component package, insert the following initialization code in each native application project:
+After installing the NuGet package, insert the following initialization code in each native application project:

 ```csharp
 FormsVideoPlayer.Init();